WAR Revolution Rumble: Preliminary matches

 The opening match of the event was a tag team match, in which the team of Masanobu Kurisu and Nobukazu Hirai took on the tag team of Jado and Gedo.
 Jado and Gedo hit an aided superbomb to Hirai to get the win.

-In the following mathc, Koki Kitahara defeated Kim Duk by pinning him with a crucifix.
+In the following match, Koki Kitahara defeated Kim Duk by pinning him with a crucifix.

 Next, Arashi took on Hiromichi Fuyuki in a five-round match with each match having a three minute time limit.
 After battling each other throughout the five rounds, the match ended in a time limit draw.
 After the match, Fuyuki challenged Arashi for an extra sixth round, which Arashi agreed.
 Fuyuki pinned Arashi with an inside cradle to pick up the victory.

 Later, Masao Orihara and Ultimo Dragon represented WAR against Michinoku Pro Wrestling representatives SATO and The Great Sasuke in a junior heavyweight tag team match.
 During the match, SATO hit a suicide dive onto Ultimo on the floor and then Orihara hit a springboard moonsault on SATO, followed by Sasuke nailing a Sasuke Special II onto the three men.
 After a back and forth action, Ultimo hit an Asai moonsault on SATO followed by a German suplex for the win.

 In the next match, Super Strong Machine took on Lionheart.
 Machine hit a diving headbutt to Lionheart to win the match.
 The match was followed by another singles match, in which King Haku defeated Mr. Hughes after executing a backdrop suplex on Hughes.

 In the penultimate match of the evening, Koji Kitao took on fellow former sumo wrestler Koji Ishinriki.
 Kitao hit an axe kick on Ishinriki to knock him out for the victory.

 Main event match

 Ashura Hara and Genichiro Tenryu represented WAR against Frontier Martial-Arts Wrestling representatives Atsushi Onita and Tarzan Goto in the interpromotional main event.
 Goto and Hara started the match.
-Midway into the match, Goto made Tenryu bleed by hitting him with a steel chair to weaken him down and leave Hara at a temporary disadvantage.
-Tenryu managed to make a comeback by hitting Onita with a few chops and a lariat.
+Midway into the match, Goto made Tenryu bleed by hitting him with a steel chair to weaken him, leaving Hara at a temporary disadvantage.
+Tenryu made a comeback by hitting Onita with a few chops and a lariat.
 Tenryu then controlled Onita and Goto until the effects of the chair shot by Goto dazed him, allowing Onita to execute a Thunder Fire Powerbomb to Tenryu to win the match.